 The built-in chat function can also be used to exchange files.
 Since the system is integrated with a Google API, users can preview a Google Docs document that is sent via a link in the chat.

-The contact list contains all of the company employees, shows if they are available or away, and gives current call information.
+The contact list contains details of all the company’s employees, shows if they are available or away, and provides information relating to the current call.
 It can be configured so that a notification is sent when a contact ends a call and is available.

 The unified communications system gives users easy access to voice conferencing.
 Conferences can be either available to all employees or hidden.
 Conference access can be protected by a password when necessary.